 Up to one year

-A great way to preserve veggies’ flavour,
+A great way to preserve veggies’ flavour, colour, and nutrition

 - Wash crop thoroughly and cut into even, bite-sized pieces.
 Prepare an ice bath in a large bowl.